“I don’t call myself a cellist; but rather, an artist who expresses themself via cello”

 Versatility:

 Joshua is a conservatory-trained classical musician, however, he spends extensive amounts of time learning different styles and techniques (such as: Jazz, Baroque, and rock) from experienced professionals around the country.
 These experiences have also led Joshua to develop an effective improvising style that allows him to adapt to many different ensembles.
+Joshua Currently serves as the primary cellist for ‘The Toledo Show’ in Los Angeles; and as director, composer, and owner of the 520 Jazz Collective in Tucson, Arizona.

 Composition: